akikuno/DAJIN2/README.md

 ```

 > [!CAUTION]
 > Using `--no-filter` may increase noise and false positives in the results.
-It is recommended to validate rare alleles through additional experimental methods.
+> We recommend validating rare alleles through additional experimental methods.

 ## Batch Processing